Full speed ahead with the Netstream marine engine

 Fortunately, I didn't have to guess for long, because I probably would never have thought of a ship's engine!
 A ship's engine??
 How cool is that?
 And what was it doing on the roof of a house?
 Spontaneously I had to think of the beach bars with piled up sand, which are to be found in many cities on the roof terraces.
 But that could hardly be the reason.

-The answer, once you knew it, was then completely logical and plausible.
-In the event of a power failure, our ship's engine is the lifeline for the operation of our own data center - and thus also for the cloud and streaming solutions of our customers and partners.
+The answer, once you knew it, was completely logical and obvious.
+In the event of a power failure, our ship's engine is the lifeline for the operation of our own data center - and therefore also for the Cloud and streaming solutions of our customers and partners.
 Or should I say: for their "sea of data"...?

 What a UPS has to do with network availability

 Fortunately, we have a reliable energy supply in Switzerland and rarely experience power outages.
-And when they do occur, they usually last only a few minutes and are regionally limited.
-That is really good luck, if you only imagine the economic damage such an interruption can cause.
+And when they do happen, they usually only last a few minutes and are regionally limited.
+That really is great luck, if you only imagine the economic damage that such an interruption can cause.
 At this point, I also realize how essential network availability is for our customers and partners, and that we protect their business from such an outage.
-And the trust they place in us when they choose us as their cloud partner.
+And the trust they place in us when they choose us as their Cloud partner.

-Thanks to my colleagues and a little research of my own, I know that in the event of a power failure, the first thing to go is the redundant uninterruptible power supply (UPS) system in the Netstream Data Center.
-This means that powerful batteries take over the power supply of our servers, storage and network components for a short time.
+Thanks to my colleagues and a bit of research on my own, I know that in the event of a power failure, the first thing that comes into play is the redundant uninterruptible power supply (UPS) system in the Netstream Data Center.
+This means that powerful batteries take over the power supply for our servers, storage and network components for a short time.
 This allows us to continue to provide our customers and partners with Netstream Cloud and streaming services without delay or interruption.
-However, the batteries are only used to bridge the time that the emergency generator needs to start up.
-In other words, they provide the "emergency first aid".
-But who then replaces our first responders?
+However, the batteries are only used to bridge the time it takes for the emergency power generator to start up.
+They therefore provide the "initial emergency supply".
+But who then takes over from our first responders?

 The sleeping giant on the roof